18F/handbook/_pages/welcome-to-TTS/classes.md

 ### <a id="ethics">Hatch Act, FOIA, Ethics, and Code of Conduct</a>

 The #legalstuff team will go over what you can and cannot do as a federal employee, including what you can and can’t do on social media.
-Learn about what information can be acquired through the Freedom of Information Act (FOIA) and how the 18F Code of Conduct frames the work we do online and off.
+Learn about what information can be acquired through the Freedom of Information Act (FOIA) and how the TTS Code of Conduct frames the work we do online and off.

 **When:** Every other Tuesday ([calendar](https://www.google.com/calendar/b/1/embed?src=gsa.gov_vpfql4425bt1kj5fatahokgg94@group.calendar.google.com&ctz=America/New_York)).
 **Tags:** [#legalstuff](https://gsa-tts.slack.com/messages/legalstuff), [#foia](https://gsa-tts.slack.com/messages/foia), [#wg-code-of-conduct](https://gsa-tts.slack.com/messages/wg-code-of-conduct)